obieze375/DevOps-Notes/Linux Notes.md

 • clear
 ~~~~

- echo $? - Check if previous bash command run was successful
+ echo $? - Check if previous bash command run was successful 0 means yes and 1 means no

  ~~~~